 Moisture is one of the leading causes of paint failure.
 Paint can blister and crack (also called alligatored paint) if moisture gets behind it or if wood is painted while wet.
 It’s important that wooden surfaces are completely dry prior to painting.

 Speedheater™ products use infrared heat to remove existing paint quickly and easily.
 The gentle heat does three things:

-the grain of the wood and effectively draws out extra moisture sunk deep into
+- Opens the grain of the wood and effectively draws out extra moisture sunk deep into the wood.

 It leaves the wood at 10-15% moisture content.
 This is the optimal content for immediate and long-term adhesion of a fresh coat of paint.

 - It brings the natural resins in the wood up to the surface which increases the wood’s resistance to future moisture, and

 - It kills mold and mildew spores to stop their growth.

 Improper Paint Removal

 Years of exposure to sun and rain dry out the oil in old paint making it more prone to cracking and peeling.
 If older paint isn’t properly removed prior to re-painting, it can take the new layer of paint with it when it does peel.
 This is why it’s so important to remove all existing and failed paint and varnish before applying a fresh coat.

 Speedheater products remove paint and varnish completely, ensuring older paint does not affect the lifespan or quality of newer paint.
 The soft, warm paint scrapes off quickly in large pieces, simplifies cleanup and creates little paint dust waste which can contaminate the environment.